 Supplementary Material 1: Examples of discrepancies between endangered species laws or criteria and culturally-meaningful recovery

 Canada - The Species at Risk Act of Canada (SARA) (1) states that “nothing in this Act shall be construed so as to abrogate or derogate from the protection provided for existing aboriginal or treaty rights of the aboriginal peoples of Canada.”
 Nevertheless, neither the Act itself nor the 2020 “Policy on Survival and Recovery” (2) include traditional Indigenous use specifically in the definition of recovery or the criteria used to determine whether a species is recovered.
 In the Policy document, recovery is defined to be a “return to a state in which the risk of extinction or extirpation is within the normal range of variability for the species, as indicated in part by its population and distribution characteristics.
 This is informed by the species’ natural condition in Canada, which is defined as its condition prior to the significant impact of human activities that led to the species being listed as Endangered, Threatened, or Extirpated under SARA.”
 Taking post-colonial human activities to be those threatening the species, a return to the conditions prior to these activities could be seen to be consistent with defining recovery when a population is able again to support Indigenous Traditional use and sustain Indigenous ways of life.
-Yet, none of the Recovery Strategies analyzed by (3). aimed to restore populations to historic levels (explicitly stated).
+Yet, none of the Recovery Strategies analyzed by (3) aimed to restore populations to historic levels (explicitly stated).
 Instead, to date, the focus of SARA with respect to Indigenous peoples has been on consultation with Indigenous communities and incorporation of Traditional Knowledge, rather than aiming for recovery that ensures Indigenous Traditional use (4).

+United States- The US Endangered Species Act (ESA) (5) recognizes the importance of Indigenous peoples' use of and connections with wildlife and requires federal agencies to consider the potential impacts of ESA actions on tribal lands, resources, and cultures.
+Recovery plans developed under the ESA can include measures that support sustainable Indigenous use of a species while still achieving the species' recovery objectives.

+Regarding species abundance targets under recovery plans, the ESA requires that recovery plans include "objective, measurable criteria which, when met, would result in a determination, in accordance with the provisions of this section, that the species be removed from the list" of endangered or threatened species (16 U.S.C. § 1533(f)(1)).
+The criteria for delisting a species must be based on the “best available scientific and commercial data”.

+The ESA does not specifically require that species abundance targets under recovery plans consider restoring abundance to pre-colonial levels that would fully support Indigenous ways of life.
+In practice, this translates to recovery objectives that are consistently below historic levels (3).
+The ESA does require that recovery plans be developed "with the cooperation, to the maximum extent practicable, of all Federal and State agencies and all persons interested in participating in the development and implementation of such plans, including Native Americans" (16 U.S.C. § 1533(f)).
+This provision recognizes the important role that Indigenous peoples can play in species conservation and recovery and provides opportunities for their input into recovery plans.
+However, in practice, this duty to consult with all stakeholders and rightsholders—Indigenous peoples, private land owners, industries, etc.—often results in recovery targets that may be more modest than pre-colonial abundances (3) and what might be required to sustain practices such as harvest and exercising of food security.